-Depending on the technology, type of application and topology, LoadRunner sets-up a communication between Vuser and Server.
+Depending on the technology, type of application and topology, LoadRunner sets up communication between Vuser and Server.
 The request sent by the Vuser should be understood by the server so that it can send a proper and correct response to Vuser.
 Hence LoadRunner uses the protocol to make smooth and comprehend communication.

 To fulfil today’s world requirement, the software applications are built on multiple platforms so a single protocol can not serve the purpose.
-LoadRunner has an option where you can choose multiple (selected) protocols and conduct performance testing without any issue.
-The latest version of the LoadRunner provides the protocol nearly all the of technologies and platforms.
+LoadRunner has an option where you can choose multiple (selected) protocols and conduct performance testing without any issues.
+The latest version of the LoadRunner provides the protocol for nearly all technologies and platforms.

-You can get the complete list of protocol at Micro Focus LoadRunner site.
+You can get the complete list of protocols at the OpenText LoadRunner site.
 The below list is also taken from the same page (Link).